-The College of Education provides undergraduate and graduate programs to prepare and sustain educational leaders for a variety of school and nonschool settings.
+The College of Education provides undergraduate, graduate and doctoral degree programs to prepare and sustain educational leaders for a variety of school and non-school settings.
 The college is consistently one of the top three institutions in the state in the production of educators.
-Consistent with the school's theme of "Creating the 21st Century School of Education," programs emphasize state-of-the-art technological applications to enhance teaching and learning as well as collaboration among university, school, agency, and corporate partners to prepare and revitalize educators.
+Consistent with the college's theme of "Creating the 21st Century School of Education," programs emphasize state-of-the-art technological applications to enhance teaching and learning as well as collaboration among university, school, agency and corporate partners to prepare and revitalize educators.

-The faculty, including a number of nationally recognized endowed professors, is committed to a continuous exchange between research and practice that improves the learning environment of diverse learners.
+The faculty, including a number of nationally recognized endowed professors, are committed to a continuous exchange between research and practice that improves the learning environment of diverse learners.

-The school is divided into four divisions: teaching and learning; educational psychology, research and evaluation; educational leadership and policy studies; and counseling.
+The college is divided into five divisions: teaching and learning; educational psychology; research and evaluation; educational leadership and policy studies; and counseling and family therapy.

-Master of education degrees are offered in counseling, educational administration, elementary education and secondary education.
-Within these programs, a number of emphasis areas are available, including community education, elementary and secondary school administration, special education, elementary and secondary reading, general and school counseling, and secondary curriculum and instruction.
-Course concentrations are offered in adult education, educational technology and physical education.
-Programs leading to the doctor of education degree and the doctor of philosophy in education degree are offered in the two broad interdisciplinary emphasis areas of learninginstructional processes and behavioral-developmental processes.
+In addition to numerous undergraduate degree programs, the college offers master's degrees in counseling, educational administration, elementary education, secondary education and special education.
+Within these programs, a number of emphasis areas are available, including community education, elementary and secondary school administration, elementary and secondary reading, general and school counseling and secondary curriculum and instruction.
+The college also offers both doctor of education and doctor of philosophy in education degree programs.